SOP vs CORS

 Developers can define in their code a specific origin, a white list of origins, or a wildcard “*” value allowing requests from any origin.

-If the server allows the origin, it will include the “Access-Control-Allow-Origin” header in the response, indicating that the request is permitted.
-However, if the origin is not allowed, the server will remove this header, signaling that the request has been denied.
+When the server allows an origin, it adds the “Access-Control-Allow-Origin” header to the response, granting permission.
+Conversely, if the origin is not allowed, the server omits this header, denying the request.
 In such cases, the browser will display a CORS error, indicating that the request violated the cross-origin resource-sharing restrictions.

 Conclusion